BeauHibbert/city-explorer/README.md

 12/7/21 - Fixes to map rendering and initial error handling added.
 12/8/21 - Added weather component which sends weatherbit data to the client to be rendered out.
 12/9/21 - Render weatherbit data to frontend and handle movie API querying on backend.
+12/18/21 - Finished integrating parts of the labs that needed to be completed.

 ## Credit and Collaborations